farheen-shaikh0509/farheen-shaikh0509/README.md

 ## 🧭 About Me

 **2020.** I graduated during COVID, when uncertainty became the new normal.
-Starting my software engineering career in that environment taught me resilience, adaptability, and that **growth begins where certainty ends**.
+Starting my software engineering career in that environment taught me resilience, adaptability, and that growth begins where certainty ends.
 Outside work, I volunteered in health awareness campaigns because creating impact goes beyond writing code.
+It also sparked my passion for building data-driven solutions that turn insights into action.

 **2022.** I took my first big leap by joining **DoorDash's first engineering office**.
 It meant leaving my hometown for the first time.
 My dad's first response? **"No."** Mine? **"I'm going."** It became one of the best decisions of my career.
 I built **distributed systems**, **cloud-native applications**, **scalable microservices**, and **event-driven platforms** on **AWS**, improving reliability and developer productivity.
 Along the way, I mentored junior engineers and interns because I believe great engineers don't just build systems—they help others grow.